 Pioneering is part of who we are.
-That’s why each Ryman village is named after a Kiwi or Aussie trailblazer, Evelyn Page, Linda Jones, Bob Scott to name a few.
+That’s why each Ryman village is named after a Kiwi or Aussie trailblazer.
+Anthony Wilding, Lady Diana Isaac, Evelyn Page to name a few.
 They lived with passion and purpose, they pushed further, they went beyond the ordinary.
-That’s exactly what we strive to do, every day, at Ryman.
+That’s exactly what we strive to do every day at Ryman.
 To pioneer a new way of living, for a new retirement generation.

-Evelyn Page died in 1988, recognized as “a painter with an extraordinary zest and independence of spirit, whose lifetime response to human character and very individual use of rich colour communicates her vivid reverence and joyful celebration of life”.
+Leaving behind seven decades worth of vibrant works, Page created innovative art that celebrated colour and portrayed the nuances of human character.
+She is recognized as “a painter with extraordinary zest and independence of spirit, whose lifetime response to human character and very individual use of rich colour communicates her vivid reverence and joyful celebration of life”.

 Published in 1986, Janet Paul’s biography Evelyn Page: Seven Decades outlines the artist’s work in-depth